amagdas/blogging/superdesk-server.md

 ### Overview
 ![Architecture overview](https://github.com/amagdas/blogging/blob/master/Superdesk_server_diagram.png)

+What's visible at a quick glance is that the current backend infrastructure is comprised of 3 running apps:
+- Flask/Eve web application running on top of [Gunicorn](http://gunicorn.org/)
+- Celery application  sharing a lot of the internal infrastructure of the Eve application
+- WebSocket server to handle client notifications

+On the storage side of things, we have:
+- Mongo as the main storage engine
+- Elastic as the main search engine
+- Redis for sending data to and from Celery workers

-In the next part of the series we will dive into the details of the abstractions introduced in order to make this architecture play nicely with Eve and Celery.
+In the next parts of the series we will dive into the following topics:
+- the details of the abstractions introduced in order to make Celery workers use the same services for business logic handling as Eve application
+- challenges on how to keep data consistent between Mongo and Elastic and possible solutions
+- ways to introduce new apps into the mix
+- extensibility points for Superdesk as a platform

+See you next time and develop with passion,
-Develop with passion - Adrian
+Adrian